 - It’s tummy-filling because there are lots of dry fruits in it.
 A full glass can help you skip your meals.

-How is Traditional Thandai Made?
+Serving Traditional Thandai

-Thandai includes two significant ingredients – first is the dry fruit masala, and the second is milk.
+Thandai includes two significant ingredients – the first is the dry fruit masala, and the second is milk.
 The masala has dry fruits, spices, and herbs that are carefully blended to make a moisture-free powder.
 You can store this powder to use later.

 If possible, use brass utensils to make, serve and store this drink.
 I don’t know the scientific reason behind using brass utensils.